 - Step 4.
 How To Enter The Milk Fat-Not-Solids

 - Step 5.
 How To Enter The Stabiliser and Emulsifier

 - Step 6.
 How To Enter The Sugar

 - Step 7.
 How To Enter The Egg Yolk

-You can download the spreadsheet from Microsoft OneDrive by clicking here.
+You can download the spreadsheet from Microsoft OneDrive HERE.
 Click on the three horizontal dots in the top right of the screen under ‘Sign Out’ and then click ‘Download’.
 This spreadsheet is, and will remain, free to download and use as you see fit.
 If you’d like to say thanks and support my work, you’re welcome to make a donation through PayPal.

 2.1 Mandatory Ingredients